 Several ingredients in Ranch seasoning are toxic to dogs like garlic and onion.
 Ranch seasoning is flavorful due to the spices in it.
-There’s tons of salt of it is high in calorie and fat.
+There are also tons of salt and it is high in calories and fat.
 All of this makes Ranch seasoning toxic and harmful to dogs.

 So, can dogs eat Ranch?

 Although we enjoy Ranch, we should not give any Ranch to our canine friends.
 Ranch is made for human consumption and it contains several ingredients like garlic and onion that are toxic to our furry pals.
 Additionally, its high salt, calorie, and fat content make it harmful for doggy consumption.

 DISCLAIMER: THIS WEBSITE DOES NOT PROVIDE MEDICAL ADVICE